lm-sys/FastChat/fastchat/llm_judge/README.md

 #### Option 3: Run GPT-4 judge with all pair comparisons

-Another option is to run all pairs comparison.
+Another option is to run all pairwise comparison on all possible pairs.
 This could be more expensive when #models increases, but it gives you a more comprehensive information.

 ```